-The Tuition Exchange program provides an opportunity for children of employees of 600+ member schools to attend another school within the Tuition Exchange program at significant savings.
+The Tuition Exchange program provides an opportunity for children of employees of 600+ member schools to earn an undergraduate degree at another school within the Tuition Exchange program at significant savings.
 USC is a member of this nonprofit association of schools, so if you’re a benefits-eligible employee, your child may qualify to apply for a Tuition Exchange scholarship at one of the other member schools.

-Please note this program cannot be used in conjunction with USC Tuition Assistance.
+This program cannot be used in conjunction with USC Tuition Assistance.
 If your child is granted and accepts a Tuition Exchange scholarship to another member school, s/he is committing to completing his/her degree at that school and thus is not eligible for Tuition Assistance at USC either during or after enrollment at the Tuition Exchange school.
-This means that students who begin a degree program with a Tuition Exchange scholarship will not be eligible for USC Tuition Assistance should they later transfer to USC.
+This means that students who begin a degree program with a Tuition Exchange scholarship will not be eligible for USC Tuition Assistance should they later transfer to USC, nor will they qualify for Tuition Assistance for a graduate degree.
 (Similarly, students who have already received USC Tuition Assistance are not eligible for Tuition Exchange.)

 The following eligibility conditions apply:

 - must be benefits-eligible and full-time faculty or staff